Should I live in Dinkytown or Stadium Village?

 Some of the new apartments that have been popping up have been build-outs on this side of campus, because the real estate companies think this will be a promising neighborhood for residents in the future.

 Even some companies like Mesa Pizza have taken a big bet on the future of Stadium Village by building a second location on that side of campus.

 But is that bet unwarranted?
-Mesa Pizza just shut down in Stadium Village because they didn't have enough of their core business coming through (drunk college kids at 2am).
+Mesa Pizza just shut down in Stadium Village because they didn't have enough of their core business coming through.